CHESS-mission/05_FS/README.md

 F' compilation

-Option

-You can compile for the FPrime GDS or PUS demonstrator
+Before compiling, you need to know if the flight sofrware will be used with the FPrime GDS or PUS demonstrator

 In ./App/CMakeLists.txt comment and uncomment your choice